techpaul/PS2KeyMap/README.md

 ### Arduino PS2 keyboard International Keyboard mapping from PS2KeyAdvanced and return as UTF-8

 ## This library requires PS2KeyAdvanced as well to work
+**V1.0.5** March 2020 Add Italian and Spanish keyboard layouts

-**V1.0.4** January 2020 Work better with new library manager spec and better additional platform possibilities
+V1.0.4 January 2020 Work better with new library manager spec and better additional platform possibilities

 V1.0.3 July 2018 Improved keywords file